Steven A. Shea Laboratory

-The effect of circadian rhythms and sleep disorders on human disease.
 The severity of many diseases varies across the 24-hour period.
-For example, heart attacks occur most frequently in the morning a few hours after waking up, epileptic seizures of the brain's temporal lobe usually occur in the late afternoon or early evening, and asthma is generally worst at night.
-In addition, shift work, when behaviors occur at unusual circadian phases, is related to increased prevalence of many diseases, including cardiovascular disease, hypertension, obesity and diabetes.
-The goal of Dr. Shea's research is to understand the biological basis behind changes in disease severity across the day and night, and to understand the physiological and adverse health effects of shift work.
-For instance, Dr. Shea is determining whether cardiovascular changes across the day and night are caused by the body clock (the endogenous circadian pacemaker) or attributable to behaviors that occur on a regular daily basis, including the sleep/wake cycle.
-Understanding the biological basis of these physiological and pathophysiological changes across the day and night may provide an insight into the underlying cause of the disease and could lead to better therapy (e.g. appropriately timed medication to target specific phases of the body clock or to coincide with specific behaviors that cause vulnerability, such as exercise), and countermeasures aimed at reducing the adverse health effects of shift work.
+For example, heart attacks occur most frequently in the morning, epileptic seizures of the brain's temporal lobe usually occur in the late afternoon or early evening, and asthma is generally worst at night.
+The focus of Dr. Shea's research is to understand the biological basis behind these changes in disease severity across the day and night.
+Currently, his lab investigates whether cardiovascular changes across the day and night are caused by the body clock (the endogenous circadian pacemaker) or are attributable to behaviors that occur on a regular daily basis, such as the sleep/wake cycle.
+Understanding the biological basis of these physiological and pathophysiological changes may provide insight into the underlying causes of disease and could lead to better therapy (e.g. appropriate timing of medication), and countermeasures to reduce the adverse health effects of shift work.

 The Shea lab's recent data (unpublished) illustrates the body's stress response to a standardized bicycle exercise bout at different times of day.
 Norepenephrine (red) and epinephrine (black) both show variation across the 24-hour day indicating potential circadian control of the hormones' secretion.